Nella Rojas: Album "Voy" debut and international recognition

 In 2019, she performed at the Latin Grammy Award ceremony along with Alejandro Sanz, Greecy and Aitana, where she later won the category Best New Artist.

-In May of the same year, Nella makes her first record called "Voy"; an album with compositions and production by Javier Limon for Casa Limón Records and worldwide distributed by The Orchard.
+In May of the same year, Nella made her first record "Voy," an album with compositions and production by Javier Limon for Casa Limón Records and worldwide distributed by The Orchard.
 Her debut album has been internationally recognized and her first single, "Voy", was chosen among the best 54 songs of 2019 by The New York Times.
 Months later, she performed during the Hispanic Heritage Month celebration in 2019, at the John F. Kennedy Center for the Performing Arts in Washington D.C., where she made a tribute dedicated to the strength of the Venezuelan people.

 In 2019, she was a special guest of the singer Alejandro Sanz during his last tour in the United States, which took place in the American Airlines Arena in Miami and in the Microsoft Theater in Los Angeles.
 That same year she was invited by the conductor Gustavo Dudamel to perform a song composed by him for the documentary film Free Color by the artist Cruz Diez, directed by Beto Arvelo, and with the actor Edgard Ramirez as the narrator.

+"Doce Margaritas" and "En Otra Vida"

-In March 2020, Nella signed with Sony Music Latin to release her next album in 2021.
+In March 2020, Nella signed with Sony Music Latin.
+She released her second album, Doce Margaritas, in 2021.
+It features guest vocals from Pedro Capó and C4 Trío.

+She released a cover of the Omara Portuondo song "Cien Años" in April 2024, a collaboration with Dominican singer Yendry.
+The track served as the lead single from her third studio album, En Otra Vida, released a month later in May 2024.
+It consists of ten covers, including Con los Años Que Me Quedan by Gloria Estefan, Me Voy by Julieta Venegas, and Te Espero Sentada by Shakira.
+In addition to Yendry, Nella collaborates with Paula Arenas, GALE, maye, and Nicole Zignago.